Heraclius: Byzantine counter-offensive and resurgence

 With the Persian war effort disintegrating, Heraclius was able to bring the Gokturks of the Western Turkic Khaganate, under Ziebel, who invaded Persian Transcaucasia.
 Heraclius exploited divisions within the Persian Empire, keeping Shahrbaraz neutral by convincing him that Khosrow had grown jealous of him and had ordered his execution.
 Late in 627 he launched a winter offensive into Mesopotamia, where, despite the desertion of his Turkish allies, he defeated the Persians under Rhahzadh at the Battle of Nineveh.
 Continuing south along the Tigris he sacked Khosrow's great palace at Dastagird and was only prevented from attacking Ctesiphon by the destruction of the bridges on the Nahrawan Canal.
 Discredited by this series of disasters, Khosrow was overthrown and killed in a coup led by his son Kavad II, who at once sued for peace, agreeing to withdraw from all occupied territories.
 In 629 Heraclius restored the True Cross to Jerusalem in a majestic ceremony.

 Heraclius took for himself the ancient Persian title of "King of Kings" after his victory.
-Later on, starting in 629, he styled himself as Basileus, the Greek word for "sovereign", and that title was used by the Byzantine emperors for the next 800 years.
+Later on, starting in 629, he styled himself as Basileus, the Greek word for "sovereign", and that title was used by the Byzantine emperors for the next 824 years.
 The reason Heraclius chose this title over previous Roman terms such as Augustus has been attributed by some scholars to his Armenian origins.

 Heraclius's defeat of the Persians ended a war that had been going on intermittently for almost 400 years and led to instability in the Persian Empire.
 Kavad II died only months after assuming the throne, plunging Persia into several years of dynastic turmoil and civil war.
 Ardashir III, Heraclius's ally Shahrbaraz, and Khosrow's daughters Boran and Azarmidokht all succeeded to the throne within months of each other.
-Only when Yazdgerd III, a grandson of Khosrow II, succeeded to the throne in 632 was there stability.
+Only when Yazdegerd III, a grandson of Khosrow II, succeeded to the throne in 632 was there stability.
 But by then the Sasanid Empire was severely disorganised, having been weakened by years of war and civil strife over the succession to the throne.